 Sometimes it is better to choose someone who may care about you but have less of an emotional connection.
 Friends are a good option because they do not have to interact with family members on a regular basis, so they may be less likely to be swayed from the decision they know should be made.
 Some people may opt to choose more than one agent, so there is a collaboration when it comes to decision-making, but this is not always advisable as it can lead to delays in treatment due to disagreements.
 Another good option may be choosing someone comfortable with medical terminology so they can better understand and communicate with doctors and other medical staff.

 How to Finalize Your Health Care Agent Choice

 Once you have determined the best person to assist you with your medical decisions, you will need to have some hard conversations where you communicate with them your wishes and desires when it comes to certain medical treatments and concerns.
 If they agree to represent your interests in the medical decisions you have requested, now it is time to finalize your decision.
 You will need to officially name them by filling out a health care proxy document.
 You will need to have witnesses to the document signing, and it is advisable to have it properly notarized in the event a legal issue arises.

 Get Help with Your Health Care Agent Designation

-If you or a loved one is disabled and wants to learn more about what goes into designating a health care agent or would like guidance on what it entails and how to file the proper paperwork, Lilac City Law is here to help.
+If you or a loved one is disabled and wants to learn more about what goes into designating a health care agent or would like guidance on what it entails and how to file the proper paperwork, we are here to help.
 Contact us today to schedule your consultation and enjoy the peace of mind or having a health care advocate in your corner for when you need them most.